wbzyl/sinatra-static-assets/README.markdown

       run Sinatra::Winter.new
     end

+Run `rconfig.ru` file with:

+    rackup -p 3000 rconfig.ru

-This rackup file could be used to deploy to virtual host's root:
+This file can be used to deploy to virtual host's root with Passenger.

+To this end, create an Apache2 configuration file with the following
+content:

     <VirtualHost *:80>
         ServerName hitch.local
         DocumentRoot /srv/www/hitch.local
     </VirtualHost>

-To this end, create directories required by Passenger:
+Next, create directories required by Passenger:

     mkdir /srv/www/hitch.local/{public,tmp}

-and move `config.ru` into `/srv/www/hitch.local`.
+and copy `config.ru` into `/srv/www/hitch.local` and
+update `LOAD_PATH` in the copied file.

 With everything in place, after restarting Apache2, the applications are accessible from the